How to Use Less Hazardous Chemicals

 - can be absorbed through the skin

-- the use of personal protective equipment, especially respiratory protection, is necessary
+- make the use of personal protective equipment, especially respiratory protection, necessary

 Approval may be required before you take the practical steps towards substitution, ask yourself:

 - Who decides on what substance is being purchased?

 - Who has to comment or give agreement?

 Once you have identified that the substance or process is a hazard, you will need to go through the following steps.

 Identify the alternativesFind out all the options available to you.
 Look for alternative process methods (to remove the need to use a substance entirely) and potential replacement substances (if elimination is not possible).
 If the substance you wish to replace is used in a widely applied process such as spray-painting or degreasing, then the number of options available is likely to be larger.

 Compare the alternativesEvaluate alternatives against the substance or the process you are using at the moment.
 Complete a risk assessment of all the alternatives, including the substance or process used, and compare your findings.
 Think about what could happen if you use the alternatives.
 Does the alternative pose a new hazard and risk under the conditions of use?
 Will it work for the intended purposes?

 Decide whether or not to substituteMake a decision based on the regulatory requirements, technological possibilities, potential implications for the quality of the products, costs (including the required investment), and training for use of the new product.